Parallel Increment

 };

-• We open the invariant l; then, knowing that the invariant is still active, we can take it; then read the value v; restore the invariant; and return v.
+• We open the invariant l; then, knowing that the invariant is still active, we can unpack` it; then read the value v; pack it back; and return v.

 The main loop of incr_atomic is next, shown below: